Connect with us

 In the end, it’s not a matter of choice whether your business should get General Liability Insurance or not.
 It’s a federal requirement for contractors.
 Yet, it’s still essential for you to know why it is a requirement that protects others just as much as it protects you!

-There are different requirements based on where your construction company is based, so you must be savvy of the laws governing your business.
+Understanding the different requirements based on where your construction company is located empowers you to be savvy about the laws governing your business, making you feel knowledgeable and in control.

 Make Safety Your Priority